-In addition to this one-day program, participants will also gain access to Loeb Leadership’s online learning platform where they will be able to engage in a highly interactive deeper dive into the workshop materials and other topics, including embracing change, collaboration, taking initiative and stress management (a $400 value).
+In addition to this one-day program, participants gained access to Loeb Leadership’s online learning platform where they were able to engage in a highly interactive deeper dive into the workshop materials and other topics, including embracing change, collaboration, taking initiative and stress management (a $400 value).

-This post-conference program will take place on Thursday, October 24, from 7:30 a.m. to 4:30 p.m.
-The registration fee for this one-day event is $699 for members and $999 for nonmembers*.
+This post-conference program took place on Thursday, October 24, from 7:30 a.m. to 4:30 p.m.
+The registration fee for this one-day event was $699 for members and $999 for nonmembers*.

 1900 5th Ave.